blackteacatsu/dokkumens/docs/tutorial-getting started/First step.md

 ```

 ## Reading NetCDF files using netCDF
-Another popular python library used to process netCDDF files are netcdf
+Another popular python library to process netCDDF files are netcdf.

 ### Installation
-Run the following command in your terminal
+If you don't have this library installed, run the following command in your terminal
 ```terminal title="powershell"
 pip install netCDF4
 ```
 ### Reading netCDF files using netCDF4
+Similar to `Xarray`, we will pass the file location through `<nc.Dataset()>`,

 ```python
 import netCDF4 as nc